 Neurotransmitters are chemicals inside the brain controlled by natural electric impulses.
-Neurotransmitters travel across gaps called synapses inside brain cells, sending a signal for the brain to perform certain tasks.
+They travel across gaps called synapses inside brain cells, signaling the brain to perform specific tasks.
 Each type of neurotransmitter has its own function and its synapses on which they have effects.
 They act as messengers.

 What Is Dopamine?

-Dopamine is an important neurotransmitter that is involved in experiencing pleasure, regulating movement, controlling attention, and processing information.
-Dopamine is what causes our brains to seek out rewards and, if all is going well, to experience satisfaction and a feeling of accomplishment when those rewards are attained.
+Dopamine is an essential neurotransmitter involved in pleasure, attention, and information processing.
+Dopamine causes the brain to seek out rewards and experience satisfaction and a sense of accomplishment if those rewards are attained.

-Dopamine also controls many motor functions, including balance and coordination, as well as playing a role in our sleep processes.
-There are at least five different types of dopamine receptors in the brain that play different roles.
+This neurotransmitter is also responsible for several motor functions, like balance and coordination, and is vital to sleep quality.
+At least five different types of dopamine receptors in the brain play different roles.

-Dopamine itself isn't the entire picture.
-The state and number of the brain's dopamine receptors are also critical.
-Too many or too few receptors or damage to the receptors can cause problems with motivation, concentration, and feelings of well-being.
+However, dopamine itself isn't the entire picture.
+The state and number of the brain's dopamine receptors can also be critical.
+Too many or too few receptors or damage to the receptors can cause motivation, concentration, and well-being challenges.

 The Brain's Reward System

-Dopamine is released when your brain interprets something as rewarding.
-For example, when you eat a dessert, the sugar causes a surge of dopamine.
-That reinforces the behavior, so you're more likely to repeat it in the future.
-From an evolutionary standpoint, these bursts of dopamine were an important way to communicate with the environment and for us to seek out things that were beneficial to our survival.
+For example, when you eat a dessert, its sugar may cause a surge of dopamine.
+This surge reinforces the behavior, so you're more likely to repeat it in the future.
+From an evolutionary standpoint, these bursts of dopamine were initially a way to communicate with the environment and for humans to seek out what benefited survival.

-Often called the "pleasure chemical," dopamine is probably better thought of as the desire chemical.
-Dopamine causes you to want something, to seek it out.
-This can be very beneficial if it's a reward or a goal that has value to you.
-Dopamine is released in the part of the brain called the nucleus accumbens, thought to be the brain's central reward control area, when you interact or consume something rewarding.
-Everything from food to sex to physical activity to drugs causes a release of dopamine, in varying amounts.
+Often called the "pleasure chemical," dopamine is potentially better described as the desire chemical.
+Dopamine causes the desire to seek out what has previously caused dopamine releases.
+This function may be beneficial if you seek a reward or a goal that has value to you.
+For example, stimuli like food or situations like sex and physical activity can cause a release of dopamine in varying amounts.

-In our modern society, our natural reward system has been hijacked.
-Even neurotypical people are struggling more with impulse control and distraction due to the increase in processed foods, technology, and heavy workloads.
-Those with ADHD are particularly vulnerable since their brains are already wired to seek out high-dopamine stimuli whenever possible.
+However, in modern society, some people might find that it seems as though their natural reward system has been hijacked.
+Neurotypical people may also face more challenges related to impulse control and distractibility due to the impacts of changes in technology and workload.
+However, neurodiverse individuals like those with ADHD may be particularly vulnerable, as their brains may already be wired to seek out high-dopamine stimuli whenever possible.